 At Bordei he did not forget the traditional Romanian cuisine.
 Romanian cuisine has been influenced by the place where we have been mentioned, the climate, the religious customs, the traditions of the Romanian people and many other details, such as those of geo-political level.
 Romania was at the intersection of the roads between the West and the East, and the Romanian people "borrowed" several culinary cultures and we can say that they grounded and "perished" them.
-At the same time, La Bordei focuses on international cuisine.
+At the same time, La Bordei emphasizes international cuisine.

 Salads, vegetables, vegetables, spices, assorted cheeses and fruits, pasta, lamb, beef, pork, rice, olive oil, fish, traditional foods cooked in a small fire, all of them are in an extraordinary variety of preparations in La Bordei offer.

 And because we talked about 3 culinary directions, we mention that the restaurant is decorated in 3 styles: Dacian - you can't miss the wolf's head and the Dacian map painted on the wall; Traditional - painting the end wall, piano, furniture, chandelier; International - end monitors, minimalist and contemporary furniture.